-From the Rite of Confirmation, youth are considered adult members of the congregational community.
-As such, they can be expected to take on roles of service and leadership.
-Each youth has God-given skills, experience and abilities which can uniquely help the church or community.
-In living out their vocation, youth can make a meaningful impact on the congregation and community.
-Many teens are also capable of excellent leadership, where those skills, experience, and abilities are used to impact how people and resources are directed to reach common goals.
-In fact, LCMS Youth Ministry research showed congregations with at least one leader under 32 had better rates of retention in the LCMS than those that did not.
+From the Rite of Confirmation, youth are adult members of the congregation and as such can be expected to take on roles of service and leadership.
+In living out their vocation in these ways, youth can feel a sense of ownership and can positively impact their congregation and community.
+LCMS Youth Ministry’s research showed congregations with at least one leader under 32 had better rates of retention than those who did not.

-Opportunities to serve and lead can be stretching for youth as they develop and learn new skills.
-The congregation should be an environment of warmth, challenge, and grace for them as they grow.
+Opportunities to give meaningful input, serve and lead can be stretching experiences for youth as they develop and learn new skills.
+It is beneficial both for the young person and congregation.
 As they succeed and fail along this path, they can be reminded that all is done because of Jesus’ love for us and through the work of the Holy Spirit.